lukes/ruby-nziff-picks-importer/README.md

-Ruby library to import film data from the New Zealand International Film Festival, and correlate it with review scores from Rotten Tomatoes to help you decide which films to watch.
+Ruby library to import film data from the New Zealand International Film Festival, and correlate it with review scores from Rotten Tomatoes as a supplement to the NZIFF booklet, to help you decide which films to watch.

 ```
 ┌──────────────────────────────────────┬───────────────┬──────────────┬─────────────┬───────────────────────────────────────────┐